What is REPCON?

 - a person who has not reported under the SMS because they believe they will suffer retribution.
 (When submitting a report please ensure that you cannot be identified within your organisation by not copying any other person in to the report).

-What may be reported with REPCON?
+What may be reported?

 Each of the following concerns (reportable safety concerns) in relation to the safety of aircraft operations to which the Regulations apply are examples of what may be reported under REPCON.
 The list is not exhaustive: